apache/allura/Allura/docs/platform_tour.rst

 <topic>@<mount_point>[.<subproject>]*.<subproject>.projects.sourceforge.net.
 When a message is received on such an email address, the address is parsed and the sending user is identified (if possible).
-Based on the parsed address, the pylons context attributes `c.project` and `c.app` are set, and the application is queried to determine whether the identified user has authority to send an email to the given app/topic combination by calling `c.app.has_access(user, topic)`.
+Based on the parsed address, the context attributes `c.project` and `c.app` are set, and the application is queried to determine whether the identified user has authority to send an email to the given app/topic combination by calling `c.app.has_access(user, topic)`.
 If the user has access, the message is decomposed into its component parts (if a